Ronnie Schell

-Ronald Ralph Schell (born December 23, 1931) is an American actor and stand-up comedian.
+Ronald Ralph Schell (December 23, 1931 – June 12, 2026) was an American actor and stand-up comedian.
 He appeared on the May 28, 1959, episode of the TV quiz show You Bet Your Life, hosted by Groucho Marx.
 Schell demonstrated a comic barrage of beatnik jive talk.
 As a stand-up comedian, he first developed his act at the hungry i nightclub in San Francisco, California, and is heard (presumably as the opening act) introducing the Kingston Trio at the start of the group's 1962 College Concert album.
-Schell is probably best known for his 1960s television role as Duke Slater in Gomer Pyle, U.S.M.C.
+Schell is probably best known for his 1960s television role as Duke Slater in Gomer Pyle – USMC.

 Early life

 Schell was born in Richmond, California, on December 23, 1931.
 Upon graduation from high school, he served four years in the United States Air Force, where he became an airman first class.

 Career

-For three seasons, Schell portrayed Marine private Duke Slater, best friend to Gomer Pyle on Gomer Pyle, U.S.M.C..
+For three seasons, Schell portrayed Marine private Duke Slater, best friend to Gomer Pyle on Gomer Pyle – USMC.
 Schell left during the fourth season to star as a disc jockey in his own sitcom, Good Morning World; he returned to Gomer Pyle for its fifth and final season.
-Promoted to a corporal,the character of Slater now acted more as a mediator between Pyle and Sgt.
+Promoted to a corporal, the character of Slater now acted more as a mediator between Pyle and Sgt.
 Carter (portrayed by Frank Sutton), than as a buddy to Pyle.